You don't need a bank

 Options trading is not appropriate for all investors.
 Please refer to Characteristics and Risks of Standardized Options, also known as the options disclosure document (ODD), which discusses potential risks of options issued by the Options Clearing Corporation (OCC), which are typically listed on an exchange.
 Visit https://www.theocc.com/Company-Information/Documents-and-Archives/Options-Disclosure-Document.

 Options strategies that involve selling options contracts may lead to significant losses and the use of margin may amplify those losses.
 Using Margin as part of an investment strategy can be very risky and is not appropriate for everyone.
 Some of these strategies may expose you to losses that exceed your initial investment amount (i.e., you will owe money to your broker in addition to the investment loss).
-Before investing in a strategy that uses margin account, you should fully understand that:
+Before investing in a strategy that uses margin account, you and your client should fully understand that:

 • You can lose more money than you have invested;